Penn State Cancer Institute Biorepository

 Patients are presented with a consent form which asks them to donate tissue, blood, and buccal cells.
 Tissue samples are collected fresh, typically within 25 minutes of surgical resection and classified grossly by the Pathology Department.
 The samples are then frozen in cryovials and stored at -80°C. Blood is collected in K2EDTA (purple top) Vacutainers™, placed on ice until centrifuged, and its components (plasma and buffy coat) are stored at -80°C. Each tissue dispensed is accompanied by a final pathological diagnosis, the donor's age, and gender.
 A pathology report and tumor registry data may also be available.
 Upon special request and review, a bio-statistician is available to compile donor questionnaires into epidemiological data for statistical study.

-As of May 2, 2013 the PSH Biorepository has released 5034 samples to 65 researchers for 93 research projects here at Penn State Hershey and University Park Campus.
+As of June 05, 2013 the PSH Biorepository has released 5270 samples to 66 researchers for 96 research projects here at Penn State Health and University Park Campus.
 Several publications have resulted from these research projects.
 (See Publications section below.)
 Requests for biological specimens or questionnaire data should follow the Instructions for Tissue Requests.
 If requesting fresh frozen tissue or other information please fill in the Biorepository Tissue Request Form and send it to Dan Beard HO72 or fax it to 717-531-0704.

 Please keep in mind that any tissue released is generally all the tissue that we have for that patient.
 So use that tissue sparingly.

-The Penn State Hershey Biorepository is committed to maintaining the highest standards in the services we offer while preserving our donors' information in the strictest confidence.
+The Penn State Health Biorepository is committed to maintaining the highest standards in the services we offer while preserving our donors' information in the strictest confidence.

 - No Patient identifiers will be supplied.